carlyarmour/reading-notes/RevisionsandCloud.md

 # Revisions and the Cloud
-There is an alternative to making changes to your repositories on GitHub by copying or 'cloning' a repository onto your computer, and then using the Terminal and Visual Studio (VS) Code to make the wanted changes.
+DeltaV gave us a really helpful video tutorial on how to make changes to your repositories on GitHub by copying or 'cloning' a repository onto your computer, and then using the Terminal and Visual Studio (VS) Code to make the wanted changes.
+The following are summarized steps that may be helpful for those new in the field.

 **To edit your GitHub repository on your computer via Terminal and VS Code**
 1. On GitHub, select the specific repository you want to work on and then click the green 'Code' button.
 A new window will appeared labeled as "Clone".